Florence Foster Jenkins poster

 Narrative Framework

-This structural analysis employs systematic plot point analysis that identifies crucial turning points.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping Florence Foster Jenkins against these established plot points, we can identify how Stephen Frears utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Florence Foster Jenkins within the comedy genre.

 Stephen Frears's Structural Approach